 POSTED BY August 24, 2010 COMMENTS (80)ON

 Finding a suitable health insurance policy is akin to finding a needle in a haystack.
 There are 21 health insurance companies in India and many offer more than one type of health insurance product.
-Joining the bandwagon are life insurance companies who are now offering health insurance policies as well!
+Joining the bandwagon are life insurance companies that are now offering health insurance policies as well!
 So how do you buy one?
-First, make sure you know what you need – whether it is an individual health insurance or a family floater you are seeking; how much cover you need and when you need it.
+First, make sure you know what you need – whether it is individual health insurance or a family floater you are seeking; how much cover you need and when you need it.

 Traditionally, health insurance policies have been bought either because they were sold or because of awareness among investors through advertisements.
 And a majority of us rely on the group health insurance cover provided by our employers anyway.

 The simplest way to go about buying a policy is to get in touch with the insurers and ask for premium rates.
-But this has its own limitation – you could easily take a month to get all the details and the insurance agent could really be slow in his response – after all it’s a health insurance policy he is selling and it fetches him less commission!
+But this has its own limitation – you could easily take a month to get all the details and the insurance agent could really be slow in his response – after all, it’s a health insurance policy he is selling and it fetches him less commission!

 The best health insurance aggregator website in our opinion is Coverfox.com who gives you the results in a decent interface.

 Once online, all you need to do is provide your age, how much coverage you need and for how long – typically this is one year with most insurers today.
 The portal will collect personal information – email id, city and phone number to reach out to you later on – do provide this if you are a serious buyer.